WiiLink24/web/src/content/guide/demae.md

 <l class="notice info fullwidth"> If you need help for anything regarding this tutorial, please join the [WiiLink Discord Server](https://discord.gg/wiilink). </l>

 <l class="notice warn fullwidth"> Currently, only the USA and Canada are supported for Dominos on the Food Channel. </l>

-> You cannot use the default Dolphin NAND with this service.
-You must use your own NAND dump.
-This can be done in Dolphin by going to the toolbar and clicking `Tools -> Manage NAND -> Import BootMii NAND Backup`.

 <i id="fakeordering"></i>